maxnd/mxMarkEdit/README.md

 The first column on the left must contain the name of the table, as usual.
 Several bibliographic tables may be inserted in sequence with different names to structure the bibliographic material in various areas.

 The second column (A1) must contain the key of the work, that is, some words or numbers that identify it uniquely within all the tables contained in the grid.
 It is suggested to use the surname of the first author followed by a space and the year of publication.
 If there are multiple works by the same author published in the same year, a progressive lowercase letter may be added after the year.
 For example, to report the bibliographic data of a book written by R. Taylor in 2024, the key could be `Taylor 2024`.
-If there were multiple works published by the same author in 2024, the subsequent works would have the key `Taylor 2024a`, `Taylor 2024b`, etc. It is the user's responsibility to verify that the key assigned to a work is unique, that is, it has not already been assigned to another work.
+If there were multiple works published by the same author in 2024, the subsequent works would have the key `Taylor 2024a`, `Taylor 2024b`, etc. It is the user’s responsibility to verify that the key assigned to a work is unique, that is, it has not already been assigned to another work.
 To do this, use the shortcut `Meta` + `Ctrl` + `K`, active just in this column, to make it unique.
 If the key is composed as `surname + year`, sorting the works by key will sort them by author and then by year.

 The third column (B1) must contain the author or authors of the work with the formatting required for the bibliography that will be inserted at the end of the document.
 In order for the authors to be ordered alphabetically, their surname must be inserted before their name.

 The fourth column (C1) must contain the author or authors of the work with the formatting required for footnotes.
 Normally, the name is bulleted and precedes the surname.

-The fifth column (D1) must contain the full title of the work; it's necessary to insert the italics markers (asterisks) if needed.
+The fifth column (D1) must contain the full title of the work; it’s necessary to insert the italics markers (asterisks) if needed.

-The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first; it's necessary to insert the italics markers (asterisks) if needed.
+The sixth column (E1) must contain the abbreviated title of the work, which will be used for citations of a work subsequent to the first; it’s necessary to insert the italics markers (asterisks) if needed.

 The seventh column (F1) must contain the details of the citation for the bibliography, such as the publisher, place of publication, year and total pages (not relating to the single citation) in the case of articles or miscellanies.

 The eighth column (G1) must contain the details of the citation for the footnotes, such as the publisher, place of publication and year.

 In the following columns can be freely insert the data considered useful, also using the extended editor that is activated with `Ctrl + Space`.
-For example, it may be needed a field in which to insert comments on the work, even of a certain length, or the name of the relative PDF file, a link to the publisher's website, and so on.
+For example, it may be needed a field in which to insert comments on the work, even of a certain length, or the name of the relative PDF file, a link to the publisher’s website, and so on.
 The columns after F1 will be ignored by the app for the purposes of compiling citations.

-It's possible to copy and paste in the grid any kind of citation taken from reference managers like Zotero and Mendeley as well as from websites or library catalogs.
+It’s possible to copy and paste in the grid any kind of citation taken from reference managers like Zotero and Mendeley as well as from websites or library catalogs.
 Follow these simple steps.

 - Copy in the clipboard the citation from a website or a reference manager; in Zotero, use the shortcut `Meta + Shift + A` or `Meta + Shift + C`.
 - Paste the content of the clipboard temporarily in the current document; if there are more citations, each of them must be in a different paragraph.